-Fuel prices have been known to fluctuate time and time again, which is why we’ve recognised that each time the prices spike, so do the numbers in fuel thefts.
+Fuel tank security solutions like smart fuel caps are always relevant because fuel prices have been known to fluctuate time and time again.
+When they spike, so does the number of fuel thefts.
 While the current situation seems familiar, it’s different, as there’s no way of telling if and when the prices will go down again.
 And in the midst of this hot streak, anyone carrying fuel is a potential target.

-To get more insight into the matter, we sat down with our brand partner Mapon Lietuva and asked to share their experience and opinion about the developing urgency surrounding anti-fuel theft devices, what exactly are the available solutions and do they achieve their goal.
+To get more insight into the matter, we sat down with our brand partner Mapon Lietuva and asked to share their experience and opinion about the developing urgency surrounding fuel theft prevention devices, what exactly are the available solutions and do they achieve their goal.

 “And it’s not only new clients, but also existing ones.
 Some of them previously had the smart fuel caps set up only for a few vehicles in their fleet.
 Now they’re interested in having the solution for other vehicles, too,” he continues.

-One of the most common solutions are smart fuel caps, which register every instance when a fuel tank has been opened and closed, as well as provide an alarm, when the tank is illegally accessed (just like a car alarm).
+One of the most common solutions are smart fuel caps, which register every instance when a fuel tank has been opened and closed, as well as provide a fuel theft alarm, when the tank is illegally accessed (just like a car alarm).

 Gediminas shares that Mapon Lietuva has been offering smart fuel caps for a couple of years now and their experience shows that there are multiple reasons why clients choose to integrate this solution into their fleets.

 “We have a client who specifically wanted to install the solution not necessarily to protect themselves from thieves, but to monitor their drivers.

 The solution ensures that you can receive a notification every time a fuel cap is opened.
 The client can then see if it was done at a fuel station or not.
 Since some companies don’t even need the drivers to fuel up themselves, an open tank would signal a potential theft,” Gediminas explains.